pragdave/gulp/README.md

 * a _transform_ is a function that takes a value and produces either another value or an error
-* a _sink_ is the end of a pipeline: it receives data from a pipeline, and then disposes of in into the rest of the system.
+* a _sink_ is the end of a pipeline: it receives data from a pipeline, and then disposes of it into the rest of the system.

 In a logging system, the _sources_ could be things such as an interface to the system error log, and API for programs to generate log messages,